Henselian valued fields and inp-minimality: Reduction to

+\begin{claim} The sequence $(a'_i)$ must be pseudo-convergent. \end{claim} \begin{proof} If $(a'_i)$ was a fan, in view of Claim \ref{cla: below} we would have $\val(a_i-a'_j)$ constant --- a contradiction since we are not in Case A. Hence it is pseudo-convergent, after possibly reversing the order, by Lemma \ref{lem: pseudo-conv or fan}. \end{proof}

-By inspection (remembering that we are not in the Case A), the only possibility is that $\left(a_{i}'\right)$ is pseudo-convergent and that any $a_{i}$ is a pseudo-limit of it.
-But then reversing the roles of the two sequences we are back to Subcase 1.
+These two claims imply that the only possibility is that $\left(a_{i}'\right)$ is pseudo-convergent and that any $a_{i}$ is a pseudo-limit of it.
+But then reversing the roles of the two sequences we are back to Subcase 1, concluding the analysis of the special case.

 Now we reduce the case of a general $\inp$-pattern to the special case treated above.
 Assume that there is an $\inp$-pattern of depth $2$.
 By Ramsey and compactness we may assume that the rows are mutually indiscernible in the $L_{\ac}$-language.
-Though in Fact \ref{fac: Flenner's cell decomposition} the formula defining $D$ may depend on the formula defining $S$, by indiscernibility, Ramsey and compactness we may assume that the formulas in our $\inp$-pattern are in fact of the form $\phi\left(\rv\left(x-y_{1}\right),\ldots,\rv\left(x-y_{n}\right),z_{n}\right)$ and $\phi'\left(\rv\left(x-y_{1}\right),\ldots,\rv\left(x-y_{n}\right),z_{n}'\right)$, for some $n\in\omega$, where $\phi$ and $\phi'$ are $\RV$-formulas.
+Though in Fact \ref{fac: Flenner's cell decomposition} the formula defining $D$ may depend on the formula defining $S$, by indiscernibility, Ramsey and compactness we may assume that the formulas in our $\inp$-pattern are in fact of the form $\phi\left(\rv\left(x-y_{1}\right),\ldots,\rv\left(x-y_{n}\right),z\right)$ and $\phi'\left(\rv\left(x-y_{1}\right),\ldots,\rv\left(x-y_{n}\right),z'\right)$, for some $n\in\omega$, where $\phi$ and $\phi'$ are $\RV$-formulas.
 Let $d$ realize the first column of the $\inp$-pattern.

 \textbf{Case 1}: $\val\left(d-a_{0,0}\right)<\val\left(a_{0,n}-a_{0,0}\right)$.
-Then $\rv\left(d-a_{0,0}\right)=\rv\left(d-a_{0,n}\right)$ and we define $\widetilde{\phi}\left(x,a_{i}\widetilde{b}_{i}\right)=\phi\left(\rv\left(x-a_{i,0}\right),\ldots,\rv\left(x-a_{i,n-1}\right),\rv\left(x-a_{i,0}\right)\right)\land\val\left(x-a_{i,0}\right)<\val\left(a_{i,n}-a_{i,0}\right)$ with $\widetilde{b}_{i}=b_{i}\hat{\,}\rv\left(a_{i,n}-a_{i,0}\right)$.
+Then $\rv\left(d-a_{0,0}\right)=\rv\left(d-a_{0,n}\right)$ and we define $\widetilde{\phi}\left(x,a_{i}\widetilde{b}_{i}\right)=\phi\left(\rv\left(x-a_{i,0}\right),\ldots,\rv\left(x-a_{i,n-1}\right),\rv\left(x-a_{i,0}\right), b_i\right)\land\val\left(x-a_{i,0}\right)<\val\left(a_{i,n}-a_{i,0}\right)$ with $\widetilde{b}_{i}=b_{i}\hat{\,}\rv\left(a_{i,n}-a_{i,0}\right)$.

 \textbf{Case 2}: $\val\left(d-a_{0,0}\right)>\val\left(a_{0,n}-a_{0,0}\right)$.
-Then $\rv\left(d-a_{0,n}\right)=\rv\left(a_{0,n}-a_{0,0}\right)$ and we define $\widetilde{\phi}\left(x,a_{i}\widetilde{b}_{i}\right)=\phi\left(\rv\left(x-a_{i,0}\right),\ldots,\rv\left(x-a_{i,n-1}\right),\rv\left(a_{i,n}-a_{i,0}\right)\right)\land\val\left(x-a_{i,0}\right)>\val\left(a_{i,n}-a_{i,0}\right)$ with $\widetilde{b}_{i}=b_{i}\hat{\,}\rv\left(a_{i,n}-a_{i,0}\right)$.
+Then $\rv\left(d-a_{0,n}\right)=\rv\left(a_{0,n}-a_{0,0}\right)$ and we define $\widetilde{\phi}\left(x,a_{i}\widetilde{b}_{i}\right)=\phi\left(\rv\left(x-a_{i,0}\right),\ldots,\rv\left(x-a_{i,n-1}\right),\rv\left(a_{i,n}-a_{i,0}\right), b_i \right)\land\val\left(x-a_{i,0}\right)>\val\left(a_{i,n}-a_{i,0}\right)$ with $\widetilde{b}_{i}=b_{i}\hat{\,}\rv\left(a_{i,n}-a_{i,0}\right)$.

 \textbf{Case 3}: $v\left(d-a_{0,n}\right)<v\left(a_{0,n}-a_{0,0}\right)$ and \textbf{Case 4}: $v\left(d-a_{0,n}\right)>v\left(a_{0,n}-a_{0,0}\right)$ are symmetric to \textbf{Case 1} and \textbf{Case 2} respectively.